- Step 1 - Initial Eligibility Self-Check

 Three recommendation letters are required for each program area application.
 If you are applying for more than one fellowship opportunity you may designate the same or different references for each program area application.
 To provide your references sufficient time to craft a compelling letter, submit the contact information for each of your references as soon as possible once you begin the application process.
 Recommendation letters are confidential and must be submitted via the application system.
 We do not accept letters via Interfolio.

 Select your references carefully.
 Letters must be from individuals who can comment on your professional competence and other qualities and interests that make you qualified to serve as a fellow.
-They should review the Reference Instructions and tailor their letter to the program area(s) to which you are applying: Executive, Legislative, Judicial, and/or Roger Revelle.
+If applicants are applying to two program areas, a reference may write a single letter in support of both program area applications.
+This letter can include sections that describe an applicant’s fit for one or both program area applications.
+References should review the Reference Instructions and tailor their letter to the program area(s) to which you are applying: Executive, Legislative, Judicial, and/or Roger Revelle.

 You are responsible for providing guidance to your references and ensuring that all three letters (per program area) are submitted by the application deadline.
 Applications with fewer than three letters of recommendation (per program area) will not be considered.